romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a composite run steps action in GitHub Actions, what is the recommended way to include external scripts or code files that the action depends on?
+Q: When developing a composite run steps action in GitHub Actions, what is the recommended way to include external scripts or code files that the action depends on?
 <details><summary>Show the answer</summary><p>

 - **Include the external scripts or code files in the same repository as the action and reference them using relative paths in the runs.steps entries**